Saturday, September 27, 2025

 Wednesday, September 17, 2025

-THE END OF IGNORANCE? yes, if you're politically "correct"
+THE END OF IGNORANCE? sure, if you're politically "correct"

 "In the age of information, ignorance is a choice."
 Donald Miller

 How deliciously nonjudgmental.
-No assertion is too ridiculous nor obviously laughable to be dismissed.
+No assertion is too ridiculous nor obviously laughable to merit dismissal.
 Preposterous assertions are merely "differently informed."
-Informed "by what?"
-By whatever half-baked nonsense nincompoops happen to subscribe to.
-In this fun house, no one is simply wrong.
-No, no, instead it's like being left instead of right handed.
-There's no right or wrong, no fault involved, no personal responsibility.
+Informed by whatever half-baked nonsense some nincompoop happens to subscribe to.
+In this house of mirrors, no one is wrong.
+It's more like being left, instead of right, handed.
+You see, there is no right or wrong.
 Just different, equally acceptable, conceptions of reality.

-In this Alice in Wonderland world any sources become authoritative should someone subscribe to them.
-When born-again believers embrace the preposterous notion that our earth is 6,000 years old, as mentioned above, they likely are relying on the calculations of Bishop Ussher — a 17th Century Church of Ireland prelate — who painstakingly added up all the generations of the Bible, cranked in every post-Biblical generation he could find, and gravely concluded that creation took place on 23 October, 4004 BC at 6 P.M.
-(He was a bit uncertain about the exact time of day.)
+In this Alice in Wonderland any sources become authoritative should someone subscribe to them.
+When born-again believers embrace the preposterous notion that earth is 6,000 years old, as mentioned above, they probably are unknowingly relying on the calculations of Bishop Ussher — a 17th Century Church of Ireland prelate who painstakingly added up the generations of the Bible, cranked in every post-Biblical generation he could find, and gravely concluded that creation took place on 23 October, 4004 BC at 6 P.M.
+(Actually he was a bit uncertain about the precise time of day.)

 How far does their factual relativism take these true believers?
-The most zealous end up in a world where truth and fact are both inoperative.
-The scientific method is coequal with the crystal ball readings of store-front gypsies, or the self-enriching preachments of flimflamming televangelists.
+The most zealous end up in a world where truth and fact have become inoperative.
+The scientific method is coequal with the crystal ball readings of store-front gypsies or the self-enriching preachments of flimflamming televangelists.
 In this world, the earth really is flat if you believe it is.

-How, in the name of reason, did these zealots end up there?
+How, in the name of reason, do these zealots end up in this ridiculous position?
 Well, there is a long-standing debate about whether knowledge is structured by a unique relationship to "reality," or is "socially constructed."
-In other words can there be an "objective" organization of facts about the world, or does that organization totally depend upon the interests of the organizers?
+In the former an "objective" organization of facts about the world can be constructed, in the later that organization totally depends upon the interests of the organizers?

-The value of this socially constructed point of view is that it helps identify potential stakeholders.
-In other words, it suggests whose interests are being served.
-However, it nullifies the power of a truly revolutionary method for factual discovery.
-Namely, the scientific method.
+The value of a socially constructed point of view is that it helps identify potential stakeholders.
+It suggests whose interests are being served.
+But it also nullifies the power of a truly revolutionary method for factual discovery: the scientific method.
 Designed to be independent of special interests, this methodology continuously produces astonishingly powerful results.
+Consider, for example, nuclear bombs or the eradication of small pox after a successful world-wide vaccination campaign.

-Unfortunately, the most "woke" accept the socially constructed view so enthusiastically that they end up thinking that all knowledge — except their own, of course — is entirely relative.
-And they therefore think it follows that all knowledge claims must be given equal weight.
+Unfortunately, the most "woke" accept the socially constructed view so enthusiastically that they end up believing that all knowledge — except their own, of course — is entirely relative.
+They therefore believe it follows that all knowledge claims must be given equal weight even if careful scientific .

-What are the implications of this toxic "tolerance" for schooling?
-It lays waste every form of education based on the scientific method.
-With the search for truth abandoned, with knowledge a matter of opinion, with any viewpoint as good as any other, scholarship is vaporized and insipid, muddle-headed "tolerance" takes over.
+What are the implications of such unreserved "tolerance" for schooling?
+For one thing, it lays waste to every form of education that is based on the scientific method.
+So too all historic claims based on overwhelming evidence.
+In fact, with the search for truth abandoned, with knowledge a matter of opinion, with any viewpoint as good as any other, scholarship itself is vaporized and insipid, suicidal "tolerance" takes over.

-Worse, schooling's sorting function, in which relative merit is measured, becomes completely inoperative.
+Worse, schooling's sorting function, in which competence and knowledge are measured and reported, becomes completely inoperative.
 No more graduating with honors.
 No more failures either.
-Everybody in this world get's an "A." Just don't count on expertise in any area of your life.
-Need cardiac surgery?
-Good luck with that.
+Everybody get's an "A." Just don't count on expertise in any area of your life.
+Need skilled cardiac surgery?
+Good luck with that if your "surgeon" was allowed to become one for political reasons.
 Live in a high-rise?
-Make sure your life insurance is paid up.
+Make sure your life insurance is paid up because that building might have been designed by some knucklehead who passed his civil engineering exams only because one view of structural integrity is now just as good as any other.
+Remember, everybody passes!